Search the Health Library

 While students will be expected to report to lab each day to conduct their individualized projects, to get the full bench to bedside experience, students will also participate in interactive meetings and discussions with physicians and researchers.
 Below are some highlights:

-- Facility Tours: Facility tours occur every other week throughout the summer, and are an opportunity for students to observe active operations and/or services provided by sites within the larger Hopkins organization.
+- Facility Tours: Facility tours are an opportunity for students to observe active operations and/or services provided by sites within the larger Hopkins organization.
 During each tour, students enjoy a presentation by one of the facility faculty or staff members and learn about the type of work being performed and managed daily by the facility.

-- Lunch N’ Learns: Lunch discussions with faculty members take place each week.
-For students, these Lunch N' Learns provide a unique opportunity to meet with individuals who are directly involved with patients and their families.
+- Lunch N’ Learns: Lunch N' Learns provide a unique opportunity to meet with individuals who are directly involved with patients and their families.
 During these meetings, hosts discuss their professional career paths, experiences in the clinical setting, and answer students’ questions regarding treatment and patient care.

 - Journal Club Meetings: We ask one student per week to pick a journal article to present at a weekly meeting through a Power Point presentation.
 Research and presentation are prepared under the guidance of the student’s lab supervisor.
 Meetings are held over lunch.